 Types of Iron (Heme vs. Non-Heme)

 Iron deficiency anemia (too little iron), is a common problem.
-A vegetarian or vegan diet can make it difficult to keep your iron levels high – but contrary to popular belief, this is because of the type of iron consumed, not simply the amount.
+The diet of a vegan or vegetarian blood donor can make it difficult to keep your iron levels high – but contrary to popular belief, this is because of the type of iron consumed, not simply the amount.